On Determining the Eigenprojection and Components of a Matrix: introduction

 \subsection{Plan of the Paper}

 The paper makes use of the following approach.
-The eigenprojection of a matrix with index $0$ or $1$ is the easiest to determine.
-Therefore, knowing an upper bound $u$ for the index of the matrix $A$, one can seek by virtue of (\ref{e-indA^k=1}) the eigenprojection for $A^u$ which has index $1$ instead of the eigenprojection for $A$.
-Indeed, according to Lemma~\ref{l-prs}, the eigenprojections of $A$ and $A^u$ coincide.
-In the next section, we use this approach and several well-known characterizations of the eigenprojection to obtain simple expressions for the eigenprojection of $A^u$ and, consequently, of $A$.
-In Sec.~\ref{s-annih} we propose a method for determining the eigenprojection of $A$ (and the Drazin inverse $A^D$) by means of any nonzero annihilating polynomial for $A^u$.
-Section~\ref{s-co_mi} discusses calculation of the components and the minimum polynomial of a square matrix.
-Explicit expressions of the eigenprojection and the components of a matrix $A$ in terms of its eigenvalues are given in Sec.~\ref{s-ep_eva}.
+The eigenprojection of a matrix with index\footnote{In this case, the eigenprojection is the zero matrix.\x{}} $0$ or $1$ is the easiest to determine.
+Therefore, knowing an upper bound $u$ for $\,\ind A,$\x{} one can seek, by virtue of \eqref{e-indA^k=1}, the eigenprojection of $A^u$ (which has index~$1$) instead of the eigenprojection of~$A.$ Indeed, according to Lemma~\ref{l-prs}, the eigenprojections of $A$ and $A^u$ coincide.
+In the next section, we use this approach and several known\x{} characterizations of the eigenprojection to obtain simple expressions for the eigenprojection of $A^u$ and, consequently, of~$A.$ In Section~\ref{s-annih}, we propose a method for determining the eigenprojection of $A$ (and the Drazin inverse $A^D$) by means of any nonzero annihilating polynomial of\x{}~$A^u.$ Section~\ref{s-co_mi} discusses calculation of the components and the minimal\x{} polynomial of a square matrix.
+Explicit expressions for\x{} the eigenprojection and the components of a matrix $A$ in terms of its eigenvalues are given in Section~\ref{s-ep_eva}.